boomnak/fse/events_readme.txt

 The following is a list of commands that can used in events:

-getEntity(name) -- Returns the entity that has 'name', if it exists. freezeEntity(entity) -- Disables the update function of 'entity' unfreezeEntity(entity) -- Enables the update function of 'entity'
+getEntity(name) -- Returns the entity that has 'name', if it exists, as well as
+    the entity number (for removing the entity). freezeEntity(entity) -- Disables the update function of 'entity' unfreezeEntity(entity) -- Enables the update function of 'entity' removeEntity(entNum) -- Remove entity 'entnum'.

 getEntities() -- Returns a table containing all current entities. freezeEntities() -- Disables the update function of all entities.